T1Mikus/ProgIzs_libAPI/readme.md

 1. Download Java v17+ on your computer
 2. Use IntelliJ IDEA, Eclipse, Visual Studio Code or another IDE
+3. Add application.properties file to the path 'src/main/resources/'
 3. Run project
 4. If project is successfully compiled then it will start on http://localhost:8080